 Honda Unicorn 160 - India's cheapest motorcycle with all-digital instrument console

-The Honda Unicorn 160's instrument cluster has an amber glow and has the basic information like rev counter, fuel gauge, speed, trip meter and odometer.
+The Honda Unicorn 160's instrument cluster has an amber glow and has basic information like a rev counter, fuel gauge, speed, trip meter and odometer.
 It also features a digital clock.
-This model boasts a monoshock rear suspension as well.
+This model boasts a mono-shock rear suspension as well.

 The Honda Unicorn 160 is priced at INR 78,332 (ex-showroom, Delhi).
 Colour options include Matte Marvel Blue Metallic, Pearl Igneous Black, Matte Axis Grey, Pearl Amazing White and Imperial Red Metallic.
-The bike though is expected to be dropped from the Indian line-up in the near future because of meagre sales.
+The Honda CB Unicorn 160 could be discontinued in the near future because of meagre sales.

 Honda X-Blade - Honda's one-stop offering in the 150-160 cc segment